AlvinSMoyo/2XYDqXDc6wzA716j/README.md

 1. **Visually detect** page turns to trigger a scanner.
 2. **Accurately extract** Shona text from scanned images.
 3. **Analyze and align** meaning across Shona ⇄ English.
-4. **Synthesize** high-quality audio in a custom-cloned Shona voice.
+4. **Synthesize** high‑quality audio in a custom‑cloned Shona voice.

 This was accomplished over six distinct phases, each building upon the last.